Linuxfabrik/lfops/CONTRIBUTING.md

 ln --symbolic --no-target-directory --force "$(pwd)" ~/.ansible/collections/ansible_collections/linuxfabrik/lfops
 ```

 The link has to point at the very directory you run `molecule` in, otherwise the prerun step fails while installing the local collection (see "Troubleshooting").
+That makes it a single global setting: with several checkouts or worktrees you have to repoint it before every run.
+"Running scenarios in parallel" below replaces it with a per-worktree link.

 **You have to be in the `libvirt` group.** VM provisioning does not escalate; the libvirt calls go through that group.